-Usually, films are based on books.
-But your new book “Water” was based on Deepa Mehta’s film.
-This was also your first book which was a world away from your typical setting — no Pakistan, no Parsis.
+Usually, it is films that are based on books.
+But your new book Water is based on Deepa Mehta’s film.
+This is also your first book that is away from your typical setting—no Pakistan, no Parsis.
 What prompted you to write it?
 Can you also elaborate on the relationship that you share with Deepa Mehta?

 I have known Deepa Mehta since she called me to say she wanted to make my novel Cracking India into the film Earth.
 She wrote the script for the film but I worked closely with her on it, keeping in mind that it was her cinematic vision of the book that mattered.
 I was at the film-shoot in Delhi for a good part of the time.
 I think Deepa and I respect each other and appreciate and trust each other’s work.

 You put in a fair amount of autobiographical detail in your novels.
 Can you briefly comment on it?

 I write instinctively, one paragraph giving rise to the other, and have a general idea of where I want to go.
 Everything, everyone I know and every experience I have or hear of are grist for my mill, like Flaubert, who famously said, “I am Emma Bovary.”
 I am almost every character in my books.